 How We Tested These Gaming PC Machines?

-There’s no hard and fast rule that we follow to actually come to a conclusion on how a gaming PC fares in its overall performance.
-We do however thoroughly check the performance of the gaming PCs running high-end games on minimum to maximum settings.
+There’s no hard and fast rule that we follow to reach a gaming PC that fares in overall performance.
+We do check the performance of all the gaming PCs running high-end games on minimum to maximum settings.
 We also use software like 3DMark and Novabench to determine how well the systems perform under those tests and the overall benchmarking scores.

 - VR Testing